Why Choose Weight Loss Dog Food

 Wet vs Dry Weight Loss Dog Food

-When it comes to wet vs dry dog food and whether you should feed wet or dry dog food for weight loss, it all goes back to the fat content and calories.
+When it comes to wet vs dry dog food and whether you should feed wet or dry dog food for weight loss, it all goes back to the fat content and dog food calories per cup.
 Whichever kind of food you decide to feed, make sure you’re looking at the guaranteed analysis to check how much fat is in the recipe and how many calories there are.
-In general, there tends to be fewer calories in wet dog food than in dry dog food, but this depends on the recipe.
+In general, there tends to be fewer calories in wet dog food or soft dog food than in dog food kibble, but this depends on the recipe.
 For example, our Duke’s Din-Din recipe–another recipe we like to recommend to seniors for it’s low fat content–has 4% crude fat and only 209 kcal per cup.
-If you compare that to our K95 Duck recipe mentioned earlier though, the K95 Duck recipe has 330 kcal per cup.
+If you compare that to our K95 Duck canned dog food recipe mentioned earlier though, the K95 Duck recipe has 330 kcal per cup.

 Another thing to consider when deciding between wet or dry dog food for weight loss is moisture content.
 Wet dog food naturally has more moisture than dry dog food (it’s even required on the guaranteed analysis!) and this leads to increased satiety and your dog feeling fuller for longer after eating.
 If your dog likes wet food, finding a low fat wet food recipe can be an easy way to cut calories.